interferopy/interferopy/docs/pages/install.rst

     python -m pip install git+https://github.com/mladenovak/interferopy

-Interferopy runs in python3 and requires the following libraries: numpy, scipy, matplotlib, tqdm
+Interferopy runs in python3 and uses the following libraries: numpy, scipy, matplotlib, tqdm.
+The library is setup such that the necessary packages will be downloaded automatically when installing the pacakge with *pip* or *python install*.